dhedley9/python-flask-support-ticket-portal/readme.txt

 # Support Ticket System - v1.0.0

+## Installation

+** Windows **

+1. Open Windows Powershell or Command Prompt
+2. Navigate to the directory of this program (where app.py is stored)
+3. Create a virtual environment using the command

+python -m venv env

+4. Activate the virtual environment

+env\Scripts\activate

+5. Install dependencies

+pip install flask bleach flask-login flask-wtf

+6. Start the application

+flask run

+** Mac / Linux **

+1. Open the terminal
+2. Navigate to the directory of this program (where app.py is stored)
+3. Create a virtual environment using the command

+python -m venv env

+source env/bin/activate

+5. Install dependencies

+pip install flask bleach flask-login flask-wtf

+6. Start the application

+flask run

 ## Summary
 This application is a basic support ticket system built with Flask.
 Each ticket consists of a user-entered title and associated comments.